 - Wi-Fi Alliance: The Wi-Fi Alliance is a non-profit organization that promotes wireless usage.
 Have you ever seen one of those WiFi-certified stickers on your new wireless router?
 That’s the Wi-Fi Alliance.

 You are not allowed to transmit on any given frequency you like.
 The International Telecommunication Union-Radiocommunication Sector (ITU-R) has determined a couple of frequencies we can use for our wireless networks.

 These frequency bands are called the ISM band which stands for Industrial, Scientific, and Medical.
 Everyone can use these frequencies without the requirement of getting a license.
 That’s also the downside since everyone is using them, you are likely to get interference.

 The ISM band has the following frequencies:

 - 902-928MHz: We don’t use this low frequency for our Wi-Fi equipment.

 - 2.4-2.4835 GHz: This is a frequency we use for 802.11b, 802.11g and 802.11n

 What do we have here?
-You can see 802.11b is the slowest standard we have which can only get to 11Mbit.
+You can see 802.11b is the slowest standard we have, which can only get to 11Mbit.
 802.11a is faster but operates on the 5GHz band.
 We get speeds up to 54Mbit here.
-The same technique that was used for 802.11a is being used for 802.11g but now on the 2.4GHz band.
+The same technique used for 802.11a is being used for 802.11g but is now on the 2.4GHz band.
 This makes 802.11b and 802.11g compatible since they operate on the same frequency.

 802.11n is another story…a lot of things have been changed to increase its performance.
-You can get from 300 or 600Mbit and it can operate on the 2.4 and 5GHz frequency band.
+You can get from 300 or 600Mbit, and it can operate on the 2.4 and 5GHz frequency bands.